JyYoungK/SPYProject/README.md

 ![](./client/src/assets/Logos/logo.webp)

+Demo URL: https://spyproject.netlify.app/

+- SPY stands for (Spotify/Pinterest/Youtube).
+From this website, you can be updated with all real-time Top Charts/Artists/Pictures/Videos.
+All data are being fetched from working API.
+- I find having two themes(light/dark) on every website getting old.
+So I created a theme that can toggle between 4 seasons(green, blue, red, grey) + 2 (light/dark) theme.
+- Designed for Mobile as well!

 (Note: This website does not have the paid API key.
 Some components are limited)

-Demo URL: https://spyproject.netlify.app/

 ## Main Stack - M.E.R.N